mrstone14/RoastLearner/documentation/Deploy_Python3.md

     * Click "OK" on all the open windows and FFMPEG will be good to go.

 #### Install pyAudioAnalysis and development libraries:
-* The latest versons of pyAudioAnalysis have all of the required Python libraries that we will need included in a "requirements.txt" file.
+* The latest versons of pyAudioAnalysis has all of the required Python libraries that we will need included in a "requirements.txt" file.
 Therefore, we will download and install pyAudioAnalysis next.
 * Open an admin command prompt or PowerShell session.
 * You'll likely start in C:\WINDOWS\system32, so let's head over to the default Python scripts folder before we begin: